SarvarKh/ofn-wiki/Tagged-Variants.md

 - Can see products from producer (ie. untagged variants), with disabled fields (so they don't create duplicates)
 - Can create a tagged variant
 - Can see their own tagged variants

+### User with manage product permissions for an enterprise

+- Can list, create and edit untagged variants
+- Can create a tagged variant